XpressAI/xai-llm-server/README.md

 # Popular AI company compatible LLM Server

-This is a very simple Flask application that provides an OpenAI compatible API for other large language models.
+This is a very simple Flask application that provides a popular compatible API for other large language models.

 Very useful if you have tests or lots of running [Collaborative Agent Modules](https://github.com/xpressai/xai-gpt-agent-toolkit) :-)